About This Project

 by Ibrahim Ibrahim

-Disclaimer: I’m a computer science student at Columbia, not a linguist or religious scholar.
-This project is my take on the creative assignment for Professor bin Tyeer’s AHUM course at Columbia.
-My main role was compilation: I gathered, organized, and presented research from the scholars and sources listed below.
-Some of the language and analysis on this site is borrowed directly from those sources.
-I did not independently verify every etymological claim or read every referenced work cover to cover.
-Technical terms appear with throughout the site.
-Tap or hover for plain-language definitions.
-This is a work in progress, and I welcome corrections and feedback.
+Disclaimer: I’m a computer science student, not a linguist or religious scholar.
+This is my take on the creative project for Professor bin Tyeer’s AHUM course at Columbia.
+My main role was compilation: gathering, organizing, and presenting research from the scholars cited on each page.
+Some of the language and analysis is borrowed directly from those sources.
+Words with can be tapped for definitions.
+I have not independently verified every claim, and this is a work in progress.
+Corrections are welcome.

 I came across an Instagram reel about how Arabic prophetic names are tied to their missions. Ādam from adīm al-arḍ, Nūḥ from n-w-ḥ (to wail), Ṣāliḥ from ṣ-l-ḥ (righteous).
 It reminded me of something I kept doing in my discussion posts all semester: going back to the Arabic to find what the English translations miss.
 Things like losing the jamīl in Abdel Haleem’s translation of the Qur’an, or vs. carrying different theories of storytelling, or ẓālim literally meaning “oppressor” in Princess Fatima.